letianjiang05/Notebook/Digital Logic/Topic 3 Integrated gate circuit and flip-flop.md

 # Propagation Delay
 - The interval of time required after an input signal has been applied for the resulting output change to occur.
 1. Propagation delay $ t_{PLH} $ as measured from the triggering edge of clock pulse to the LOW-to-HIGH transition at the output.
-See figure (a) in the next slide.
 2. Propagation delay $ t_{PHL} $ as measured from the triggering edge of clock pulse to the HIGH-to-LOW  transition at the output.
-See figure (b) in the next slide.
+- Setup time $ t_s $ is the minimum interval required for the logic levels to be maintained constantly on the inputs (J and K, or D) prior to the triggering edge of the clock pulse in order for the levels to be reliably clocked into the flip-flop.
+- Hold time $ t_h $ is the minimum interval required for the logic levels to remain on the inputs after the triggering edge of the clock pulse in order for the levels to be reliably clocked into the flip-flop.

+# FF Applications
+- Bounce elimination switch
+- Shift Register
+- Counters
+- Frequency Division
+- Memory circuits  etc.

+- SR Latch – Application as Switch Debouncer
+- Shift Register
+A register is a group of flipflops which can store a group of bits.
+Lets consider a 4 FF register.
+Each of the four parallel data lines is connected to the D input of a flip-flop.
+The clock inputs of the flip-flops are connected together, so that each flip-flop is triggered by the same clock pulse.
+In this example, positive edge-triggered flip-flops are used, so the data on the D inputs are stored simultaneously by the flip-flops on the positive edge of the clock, as indicated in the timing diagram.
+Also, the asynchronous reset (R) inputs are connected to a common CLR line, which initially resets all the flip-flops.
+- Counters
+Counters are the sequential circuits that can count the events.
+Electrical pulses corresponding to the event are produced using a transducer/sensors and these pulses are counted to keep track of the no. of events.
+Consider a 2-bit counter connected for asynchronous operation.
+Negative edge-triggered J-K flip-flops are used for illustration.
+Both flip-flops are initially RESET.
+Flip-flop A toggles on the negative-going transition of each clock pulse.
+The Q output of flip-flop A clocks flip-flop B, so each time QA makes a HIGH-to-LOW transition, flip-flop B toggles.
+The resulting QA and QB waveforms are shown in the figure.